eslint/eslint/docs/rules/strict.md

 * `"sourceType": "module"` that is, files are **ECMAScript** modules
 * `"impliedStrict": true` property in the `ecmaFeatures` object

+This rule disallows strict mode directives, no matter which option is specified, in functions with non-simple parameter lists (for example, parameter lists with default parameter values) because that is a syntax error in **ECMAScript 2016** and later.
+See the examples of the [function](#function) option.

 ## Options

 This rule has a string option: